adobe/reactor-developer-docs/api/reference/1.0/icons/index.md

 {% labels %}

-`Icons` are images you can add to Launch resources of these types:
-- `AppSurfaces`
-- `AppConfigurations`
+**The implementation of `Icons` are in flux as features are added, removed, and reworked.**

+`Icons` allow images to be added to select resources, currently AppConfigurations and AppSurfaces.